Road Transport in Pakistan: A Comprehensive Overview

 Other Means of Transportation in Pakistan:

-Air Transport: Air transport in pakistan is very vast and has nationwide and international operations.
+Air Transport: Air transport in Pakistan has nationwide and international operations.
 Islamabad International Airport serves as an international gateway to the country.
-Other airports include Karachi, Lahore, and Quetta.
+Other airports include Karachi, Lahore, Multan and Quetta.

 Sea Transport: Several ports in Pakistan handle both import and export cargo.
-The most important port is the Ports are Karachi & Gwadar.
+The most important Ports are Karachi & Gwadar.

-Road transport is the backbone of Pakistan’s economy as it carries more than 90% of the country’s cargo.
-The sector employs around 12 million people and contributes 20% to GDP.
-Road transport infrastructure is not up to the mark in some areas, which has resulted in excessive traffic congestion in all major cities.
+Road transport is the backbone of Pakistan’s economy as it carries more than 70% of the country’s cargo.
+The sector employs around 12 million people and contributes 20% to the GDP.
+Road transport infrastructure is not up to the mark in some areas, which has resulted in excessive traffic congestion in some cities.
 There is a dire need for improvement in this sector to meet the needs of a growing economy.

 FAQ: Frequently Asked Questions